Keith-S-Thompson/show_c_types/README.md

 arguments of the form `key=value`, and will record those arguments in the `"configuration"` node (see below).

-The contents of the json output are intended to be human-readable and self-explanatory, but they're subject to change in future releases.
+The contents of the ini output are intended to be human-readable and self-explanatory, but they're subject to change in future releases.
-The output consists of a single array, each element of which is a single object with no nested sub-objects.
-Each element contains exactly one member with key "node_kind"; the value is currently one of the following:

-- `"comment"`
-- `"configuration"`
-- `"integer_type"`
-- `"floating_type"`
-- `"type"`
-- `"header"`
-- `"predefined_macros"`
+The output consists of a sequence of sections.

-The "configuration" record shows the version number of this program, currently `"2014-09-02"`.
+The "configuration" record shows the version number of this program, currently `"2018-12-02"`.

 Currently, the `*.json` files in the `results/` directory are from an earlier version of this program.
 I'll update them [Real Soon Now](http://www.jargon.net/jargonfile/r/RealSoonNow.html).

-If you've run this on a system for which I don't already have results in the `results` directory, please e-mail the generated `*.json` file as an attachment to the author.
+If you've run this on a system for which I don't already have results in the `results` directory, please e-mail the generated `*.ini` file as an attachment to the author.

-I'll add more output files as I'm able to gather the information, including manually converting the plain text output from the older version of this program.
+I'll add more output files as I'm able to gather the information, including manually converting the plain text and JSON output from the older version of this program.

 `dump_float.c` dumps selected floating-point values in hexadecimal;
 this is useful for updating the `floating_looks_like()` function in